wangjunchi/SP1_RelativePoseFromPlane/README.md

 ![vis](images/vis_pipeline.png)

 ## Dependencies
+To generate image pairs from Hypersim Dataset, please install Open3D

-Please install the latest version of Pytorch, OpenCv, and Kornia
+To run the pipeline, please install the latest version of Pytorch, OpenCv, and Kornia

 ## Model Weights
 The trained model for each stage can be downloaded from [here](https://drive.google.com/drive/folders/1iVoUJGaS1G5IWKXZxCsw1bs_1PEuSRCf?usp=share_link)

+## Generate image pairs
+To generate image pairs, first download the [Hypersim Dataset](https://github.com/apple/ml-hypersim).
+Then you can generate image pairs using `Dataset/generate_image_pairs.py`.

 ## Run the Pipeline
 First download the model weights and change the path in `raftba.py`